-I currently serve as Associate Professor and Director of Chinese Studies in the Department of Modern Languages and Literatures at William & Mary; currently I am on research leave with an NEH fellowship until January 2022.
+I serve as Associate Professor of Chinese Studies in the Department of Modern Languages and Literatures at William & Mary; currently I am on research leave with an NEH fellowship until January 2022.
 In June I wrapped up a three-and-a-half-year stint as director of Chinese Studies and will return to my role as Associate Chair for Faculty Affairs in the Department of Modern Languages and Literatures in 2022.
 From 2007–2016 I taught at the University of South Carolina—Columbia, where I directed both the program in Chinese and the Center for Asian Studies at the Walker Institute of International and Area Studies.
 Since 2014 I’ve also held an appointment as Visiting Professor (讲座教授) in the College of Chinese Language and Literature at Henan University in Kaifeng.